-Disputanta, VA, June 13, 2011 – The Commonwealth Center for Advanced Manufacturing (CCAM) moved towards initiating its first research projects as key governance committees organized leadership and began considering initial generic research proposals.
+Disputanta, VA, June 13, 2011 – The Commonwealth Center for Advanced Manufacturing (CCAM) moved towards initiating its first research projects as key governance committees organized leadership and began considering initial core research proposals.

 More than 40 representatives from CCAM’s member companies and universities met May 25 and 26 at Virginia State University to determine the scope and direction of the center’s first collaborative research projects.
 Nine proposals emerged from the workshop, which are now under detailed development and review by CCAM’s Technical Advisory Council (TAC).